 There are many reasons why one may feel or see the need of establishing a tax haven.
 The first reason is that it offers a lot of privacy.
 For people who would not want to be constantly examined and scrutinized by the public, tax havens are great solutions.

 The second reason is that of ensuring that one reduces the tax liability of his company.
 Instead of being charged 30% on taxes or any rates that your country may be charged, an individual or a company may decide to register its business in a tax haven to conduct its business there and then save on taxes.
 This way the company would be able to grow without any problem.

 Although incomplete, statistics point out that offshore banking is a large business.
 In 2007, the OECD predicted that offshore capital amounts between $5 trillion to $7 trillion, and up to $21 trillion to $32 trillion sheltered in unreported tax haven around the world.

-In its 2012 report, the Tax Justice Network said the world is losing between $190 billion to $255 billion every year to tax havens, at 3% tax rate and 30% capital gains tax rate.
+In its 2012 report, the Tax Justice Network said the world is losing between $190 billion to $255 billion every year to tax havens, at a 3% tax rate and 30% capital gains tax rate.

-Citizens of Tax Justice, on the other hand, reported that countries generating $940 billion as profits declared by U.S. multinational corporations only made a meager of 7% of their total investments overseas.
+Citizens of Tax Justice, on the other hand, reported that countries generating $940 billion as profits declared by U.S. multinational corporations only made a meager 7% of their total investments overseas.

 Net funds submitted to several banks in the UK in 2009 amounted to $323 billion – $218 billion from Jersey, $74 billion from Guernsey, and $40 billion from the Isle of Man.